eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_client.md

 # Velocitas components

-Dependning on how you intend to deploy the Application and Databroker the number of Velocitas components required varies.
+Depending on how you intend to deploy the Application and Databroker the number of Velocitas components required varies.
 Below is the minimum set needed in `.velocitas.json` if deploying Databroker on localhost.

 ```json